Getting the best out of your breast pump

 When to express

-- Expressing immediately after breastfeeds means that there is minimal impact on the potentiality for milk at the next feed.
-Expressing between feeds or too close to the next feed can often mean that the supply available to baby is compromised.
+• Expressing immediately after breastfeeds or during the feed as baby finishes each breast means that there is minimal impact on the potentiality for milk at the next feed.
+Expressing between feeds at the next feed or too close to the next feed can often mean that the potential for milk synthesis may be compromised.

-- If you would like to give your baby some expressed breast milk at either their or your bedtime, express the amount you need in the morning, you may need to express after two consecutive feeds during the day to get enough for the bedtime or ‘dream’ feed.
+• If you would like to give your baby some expressed breast milk at either their or your bedtime, express the amount you need in the morning, you may need to express after two consecutive feeds during the day to get enough for the bedtime or ‘dream’ feed or replace the bedtime bottle feed with expressed milk pumped in the evening/night before as the melatonin levels are a little higher.

 There are some very useful resources available at Kelly Mom